 Nature walks ranging from easy to medium grade traverse the Rock and the surrounding bushland.
 They provide close up views of the native flora and fauna, and there's also a wide path for an energetic climb to the top of the Rock.

-- Summit Walk – 1800 metres return trip taking approximately 50 minutes
+1,800 metres return trip taking approximately 50 minutes.

 Access to the Summit Walk is not permitted on days where winds over 40km/h are forecast by the Bureau of Meteorology.
 The reserve and picnic areas are still open on these days, and the café hours will be unchanged.